stan-dot/pvaccess-rs/old-todo.md

 ## work package
 - [ ] add client sessions
 - [ ] work through the encoding now - just throw error on unknown types - move the todo comments into code comments
-- [ ] REACT visualization iff websockets - that is strivial if the server is stateless with redis - <https://uibakery.io/blog/redis-gui-tools>
+- [ ] REACT visualization iff websockets - that is strivial if the server is stateless with redis - <https://uibakery.io/blog/redis-gui-tools> - not doing that after all

 ## pvaccess stateless start